MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 teaching: 40
 exercises: 20
 questions:
-- "How can we document out module?"
+- "How can we document our module?"
 objectives:
 - "Run the lesson checking script and interpret its output correctly."
 - "Explain in-code documentation"